 Mendability is based on clinically proven results.
 “Following six months of therapy, 69 percent of parents in the enrichment group reported improvement in their child’s overall autism symptoms.
-They also improved their scores on autism spectrum tests, and on intellectual function tests,” said Michael Leon, professor at University of California, Irvine, who administered the clinical trial.
+They also improved their scores on autism spectrum tests, and on intellectual function tests,” said Michael Leon, the professor at University of California, Irvine, who administered the clinical trial.

 Rebecca Terry, a mother from Colorado, is among the parents who administered the Mendability program to her child.

 “Mendability changed the dynamic in my family.
 Before Mendability, I was a frustrated mother, struggling to take my child Riley to public places due to behavior issues.
 Riley was often angry, was over-sensitive to touching and had problems sleeping, as well as learning difficulties,” said Ms. Terry.
 “Once I began Mendability, I began to see these conditions soften.
 Now I have a child who hugs me, tells me how much she loves me, and she knows what it means.
 Some say it’s a miracle, but I call it Mendability.”

 Mendability is bringing Sensory Enrichment into your home starting at $59 per month.
 Please visit www.mendability.com to learn more about Sensory Enrichment Therapy and what it can do for your child.